Annapurna Circuit Trek

 Day 01: Arrival in Kathmandu (1,300m/4,264ft)

-Upon your arrival at the airport, our representative from Himalayan Sanctuary Adventure will be waiting for you outside the airport terminal.
-You will be warmly welcomed and transferred to your hotel in Kathmandu, where you can relax and prepare for the adventure ahead.
-Enjoy your overnight stay in Kathmandu,
+One of our representative from Himalayan Sanctuary Adventure will be waiting for you outside the airport terminal.
+Upon your arrival at the airport you will be warmly welcomed and transferred to your hotel in Kathmandu, where you can relax and prepare for the adventure ahead.
+Enjoy your overnight stay in Kathmandu.

 Day 02: Kathmandu Sightseeing and trek preparation(4 – 6hr)